arjunsaxena775/Arjun-saxena/Arjun /README.md

 ### 📊 Aspiring Data Analyst | Transforming Data into Actionable Insights

-I am a motivated and detail-oriented aspiring Data Analyst with a solid foundation in data analysis, visualization, database management, and reporting[cite: 1].
-I enjoy leveraging tools like Python, SQL, and Power BI to solve complex problems and support data-driven decision-making[cite: 1].
+I am a motivated and detail-oriented aspiring Data Analyst with a solid foundation in data analysis, visualization, database management, and reporting.
+I enjoy leveraging tools like Python, SQL, and Power BI to solve complex problems and support data-driven decision-making.

 ---